PaddlePaddle/PARL/benchmark/torch/cql/README.md

 ## Reproduce CQL with PARL

+Different from Online RL which gather new data directly from the environment, Offline RL algorithms learn a policy or Q-function from static dataset, without additional interaction with the environment.

-Based on PARL, the CQL algorithm of deep reinforcement learning has been reproduced, reaching the same level of indicators as the paper on the MuJoCo environments with D4RL Dataset.
+Based on PARL, the CQL algorithm of deep reinforcement learning has been reproduced, reaching the same level of indicators as the paper on continuous control datasets from the D4RL benchmark.

 > Paper: CQL in [Conservative Q-Learning for Offline Reinforcement Learning](https://arxiv.org/abs/2006.04779)

-### Environment and dataset introduction
+### Env and dataset introduction
-+ Mujoco games: Please see [here](https://github.com/openai/mujoco-py) to know more about Mujoco games.
 + D4RL datasets: Please see [here](https://sites.google.com/view/d4rl/home) to know more about D4RL datasets.
+D4RL require Mujoco as a dependency.
+For more D4RL usage methods, please refer to its [guide](https://github.com/rail-berkeley/d4rl#using-d4rl).
++ Mujoco simulator: Please see [here](http://mujoco.org/) to know more about Mujoco simulator and obtain a license.

 ### Benchmark result